Carrying out inspections

 At the end of the inspection the inspector will go through their findings with the Responsible Pharmacist, who will be asked to confirm they have received feedback from the inspection.
 The Responsible Pharmacist has an opportunity to make any additional comments.
 This is important to show that the evidence recorded on the report is an accurate reflection of what the inspector saw and was shown on the day.

 Pharmacies which have not met one or more of the standards will also be asked to complete an improvement action plan setting out what action they are planning to take to improve against those standards.
+There may be occasions where there are more serious concerns and enforcement action will need to be considered.

 Different types of inspection